 Personally, I like its luminous red-orange color.
 But it may not suit everyone.
 Unfortunately, it’s the only color to choose from.

-Cannondale SystemSix Hi-MOD (Best Aero)
+Cannondale SystemSix Hi-MOD

-The fastest aero bike on the market…
+One of the fastest aero bikes on the market…

 Price $13,049.99